 This Korean soybean paste stew is a perfect option for any day you are craving something comforting and homey.
 I will show you how to bring out the deep flavors of Korean doenjang using a combination of rich dashi stock and fresh veggies!
 Try this simple home comfort recipe today!

 Not all Doengjang Jjigae are alike, just like every doeng jang is different.
-(Homemade versions are much more pungent than the store bought ones fyi.)
+(Homemade versions are more pungent than the store-bought ones fyi.)
 Every Korean household makes their stew differently.
 The variation will continue first due to the doengjang paste flavor itself and what you add into the stew.
 Some prefer more meat than others, while some prefer more vegetables added into the stew.
 Adding gochujang, gochugaru or sliced Korean peppers will also create different flavoring.
 The base stock can also affect the flavor since you can have a beef stock, pork stock, anchovy stock, or vegetable stock.
-Finding the combination that you like can be fun and exciting!

 Doenjang is much different from miso.
 They look, taste, smell and feel different from miso.
 You need Korean doenjang to make doenjang stew just like you need miso to make miso soup!!
 Doenjang and miso are both made with soybeans and both are great source of probiotics.
 Here is the key difference.
 Doenjang is a fermented bean paste, meaning natural probiotics are produced by the paste itself.
 Whereas in miso, microorganisms are added to produce fermentation.
 Do you see the difference?